chirpy2605/voron/general/PCB_Mounts/README.md

-# PCB Carrier and Strain Relief Mounts (BETA)
+# PCB Carrier and Strain Relief Mounts

 This mount is for a common set of extruders, plus the [RoundTrip](https://github.com/chirpy2605/voron/tree/main/general/RoundTrip) series of extruders that I have made.
 There are variants for the Dragon Burner (_DB) and the Rapid Burner (_RB).

-This mod is currently in BETA to ensure any fitment issues are ironed out before the CAD is provided.

 ![](images/pcb_toolhead.png)